siddharthtiwari-03/UnSQL/Readme.md

 Each of these properties of **string wrapper** method are explained below:

-**value** (mandatory) accepts column name, static string value and all the operations are performed on this value only
+**value** (mandatory) accepts column name or static string value.
+All the operations are performed on this value only

 **replace** (optional) accepts object as its value in `key: value` pair format, where `key` can be `target` | `with`, and `value` for both the keys can either be a column name or static string value
 - `target` is used to identify the string value that needs to be replaced,